typst/typst/tests/typ/structure/enum.typ

   .
 Indented

 ---
-// Test automatic numbering in summed templates.
+// Test automatic numbering in summed content.
 #for i in range(5) {
    [. #roman(1 + i)]
 }